Report Audio Branding Congress 2010

 Spence called for sound to be established as part of an overall multisensory concept for brands: “Visual branding will remain important, however, companies are also increasingly recognizing the potential of multisensory brand experience – brands that not only appeal to the eye, but also to the consumer’s sense of hearing, smelling, touching and tasting.
 If we succeed in optimally integrating all these different stimuli we can create sensual and impressing brand experience.”

-Get Together with spontaneous Jam Session Most of the congress participants met later on after the event at the unofficial Get Together in the Piano Bar of the Hotel Hafen Hamburg.
+Most of the congress participants met later on after the event at the unofficial Get Together in the Piano Bar of the Hotel Hafen Hamburg.
 To top the already very relaxed atmosphere, sponsor and sound branding pioneer, John Groves, entertained the guests with a gig on the piano and guests from Brazil spontaneously joined in.